The Bankrate promise

 If you’re running behind, try increasing your contribution amount by a couple of percentage points when you can during your 30s.
 This is especially easy if you time the increase with any raises or bonuses you get.
 This way you don’t feel any pinch in disposable income.
 In fact, it will help keep your spending in check if you live beneath, rather than above, your means.

-- Average 401(k) balance: $111,100
+- Average 401(k) balance: $97,020

-- Median 401(k) balance: $39,200
+- Median 401(k) balance: $36,117

-In your 40s, you have lots of financial obligations – typically a mortgage payment, and perhaps a family with all its attendant costs.
+In your 40s, you have lots of financial obligations – typically a mortgage payment, and perhaps a family with all its related costs.
 Still, it’s important to defer a good portion of your income toward your 401(k) so you don’t shortchange your golden years.
 You still have roughly 20 years before the conventional retirement age, so make the most of your savings opportunities.

-- Average 401(k) balance: $188,000
+- Average 401(k) balance: $179,200

-- Median 401(k) balance: $65,300
+- Median 401(k) balance: $61,530

 Fidelity says by age 60 you should have eight times’ your current salary saved up.
 So, if you’re earning $100,000 by then, your 401(k) balance should be $800,000.

 Don’t expect the monthly stipend from Social Security to meet all your financial needs.
 It’s only intended to lift the elderly out of poverty.
 You want more than that.
-You want abundance.
 If you don’t have it yet, you might want to continue earning money for a while longer.
-That’s not such a bad thing.
-That can keep you from dipping into your retirement funds when the market is in free fall.
-Get paid for doing something you enjoy.
+Working longer can help ensure that you’re able to meet your financial needs during your golden years.